Dorsey's Square jumps in market debut, offering hope to tech startups

 “Those particular types of companies - these unicorns that have these crazy valuations - you are going to see some of them become more conservative in their pricing because it makes sense.
 What they don’t want to do is damage themselves by trying to be so super-aggressive.”

-Dorsey, who was celebrating his 39th birthday on Thursday, owns 21.5 percent of Square following the IPO and is the company’s biggest single shareholder, with a stake now worth almost $930 million.
+Dorsey, who was celebrating his 39th birthday on Thursday, owns 21.9 percent of Square following the IPO and is the company’s biggest shareholder, with a stake now worth almost $930 million.

 The high-flying executive is also trying to run Twitter, another company with substantial obstacles to growing profits.
 Shareholders in both companies have been concerned about Dorsey’s dual role.